phacks/notion-ruby-client/README.md

 )
 ```

 This example creates a new page as a child of an existing page.
-Note that as specified in the Notion API, when creating
-a page as a child of an existing page, the only valid property is ```title```:

 ```ruby
 properties = {